patrickmccallum/flask-prism/README.md

 ### Documentation

-You can find all the Flask-PRISM documentat at [flask-prism.readthedocs.org](https://flask-prism.readthedocs.org/)
+You can find all the Flask-PRISM documentation at [flask-prism.readthedocs.org](https://flask-prism.readthedocs.org/)